Byndyusoft/Byndyusoft.MaskedSerialization/README.md

 - Implement package logic in `src`
 - Add or adapt unit-tests in `tests`
 - Add or change the documentation as needed
-- Open pull request in the correct branch.
+- Open pull request for a correct branch.
 Target the project's `master` branch

 # Maintainers